Currently reading: GSR2: The new rules making cars safer but more expensive

 The car industry says that it makes safety a priority, but there remains concern within it about the rigidity of the regulations as applied to certain car classes and the EU’s unwillingness to adjust its timetable to fit with model-cycle changes and the global cycle of safety laws.

-Ford’s head of homologation, Douwe Cunningham, agreed that there were “no surprises” with some of the technology, like advanced emergency braking (AEB) and the ISA warning system, because they were already part of NCAP.
+Ford’s head of homologation, Douwe Cunningham, agreed that there were “no surprises” with some of the technology, such as advanced emergency braking (AEB) and the intelligent speed assistance (ISA) warning system, because they were already part of NCAP.

 But there’s a belief that the EU is pushing some of the hardware beyond its reliable use in day-to-day service.